 John and Helen Homans raised their six children at 164 Beacon: Robert Homans, Katharine (Katherine) Amory Homans, John Alden Homans, Marian Jackson Homans, Helen Homans, and William Perkins Homans,

 John Homans died in February of 1903.
 Helen Homans continued to live at 164 Beacon with their children.
-She also maintained a home in Ponkapoag.
+In 1906, she purchased a home in Ponkapoag (Canton).

 Katharine and Marian Homans continued to live at 164 Beacon with their mother.